sunil-gumatimath/database-notebook/README.md

 	- `assignment_01.sql` — A collection of practice queries demonstrating filtering with the `WHERE` clause, including combined `AND`/`OR` conditions and exclusion operators (`!=`).
 	- `query_1.sql` — Examples of calculated columns, aliases, and basic arithmetic operations on salaries.
 	- `query_2.sql` — A set of practice queries against the `EMP` table using the `WHERE` clause for filtering.
-- `aggregation/`, `indexes/`, `joins/`, `transactions/` : Folders reserved for aggregation, index, join and transaction examples (currently empty — ready for future content).

 **How to use this repo**
 - Pick a target RDBMS (MySQL, PostgreSQL, Oracle).
 Some syntax (e.g., `AUTO_INCREMENT`, `CHECK` enforcement, or `SQL*Plus` conventions) may vary.
-- Load the sample schema from `ddl/sqlplusTable.sql` (or adapt `ddl/ddl.query.sql`) into a test database to run the queries in `SQL Query/`.
+- Load the sample schema from `ddl/sqlplusTable.sql` (or adapt `ddl/ddl.query.sql`) into a test database to run the queries in `sql queries/`.
 - Open files in `basic/`, `dml/`, and `dql/` to learn common patterns and try the snippets interactively.

 **Quick start (MySQL example)**